-Her Australian performances include 'Press Gallery Journalist' in episode 6 of the ABC series Total Control, narrator for Kerry McGinis' novel The Roadhouse, 'Viola' in Twelfth Night, Prime Minister's Chief of Staff in Secret City: Under the Eagle, ‘Marianne’ in Constellations, ‘Beatrice’ in Much Ado About Nothing, ‘Miss Cannon’ in series 5 of Rake and as Dame Enid Lyons in the re-enactment of her maiden speech, 75 years after entering Parliament.
+Her Australian performances include 'Press Gallery Journalist' in episode 6 of the ABC series Total Control, narrator for Kerry McGinnis' novel The Roadhouse, 'Viola' in Twelfth Night, Prime Minister's Chief of Staff in Secret City: Under the Eagle, ‘Marianne’ in Constellations, ‘Beatrice’ in Much Ado About Nothing, ‘Miss Cannon’ in series 5 of Rake and as Dame Enid Lyons in the re-enactment of her maiden speech.
 Lexi will next join the Sport for Jove company to appear as ‘Lady Capulet’ in Romeo and Juliet directed by Damien Ryan and ‘Malvolia’ in Twelfth Night directed by Christopher Stollery.

 Lexi also submitted a proposal for an Australian National Theatre to the Federal Joint Standing Committee on the National Capital and External Territories' inquiry into Canberra's national institutions and is a keen lobbyist for arts policy.